Reselling Information: The Challenge of Information Resales

 \subsection{Main Results: Bounding Prices Across All Equilibria}

-In \Cref{Section-OptimalEqmExample}, we see that a seller may use delay as a credible tool to obtain a non-trivial share of the surplus (in contrast to the immediate agreement equilibrium) from one of the buyers.
-We prove that this upper-bound is general: a monopolist can capture a non-trivial fraction of the surplus from \emph{at most} one buyer.
-We prove that this is an upper-bound by first showing that once there are two or more informed players, prices converge to $0$ across all equilibria in the frequent-offers limit.
+In \Cref{Section-OptimalEqmExample}, we see that a seller may use delay credibly to obtain a non-trivial share of the surplus (in contrast to the immediate agreement equilibrium) from one of the buyers.
+We prove that this upper-bound is general: a monopolist can capture a non-trivial fraction of the surplus from \emph{at most} one buyer, because once there are two or more informed agents, prices converge to $0$ across all Markovian equilibria.